aptly-dev/www.aptly.info/content/doc/why.md

 might have been updated in the mean time.

-There are many tools to create a mirror of the Debian package repositories, but many of those tools are able to create partial mirrors (download only specified packages) and most important, there are just several tools that can update mirror at any moment in time and preserve previous mirror states as snapshots.
+There are many tools to create a mirror of the Debian package repositories, but many of those tools are unable to create partial mirrors (download only specified packages) and most important, there are just several tools that can update mirror at any moment in time and preserve previous mirror states as snapshots.